Explainer: How Kakao won a takeover battle against HYBE for K-pop pioneer SM Entertainment

 HYBE launched a public tender offer to buy an additional 25 per cent stake, but got little shareholder support.

-Kakao, which owns around 5 per cent of SM, upped the ante this month, launching a tender offer at a higher price to acquire up to 35 per cent for 1.25 trillion won ($946.80 million).
+Kakao, which owns about 5 per cent of SM, upped the ante this month, launching a tender offer at a higher price to acquire up to 35 per cent for 1.25 trillion won (US$946.80 million).

 HOW DOES THE ACQUISITION HELP KAKAO?